ianlcurtis/devboxlab/README.md

 Return to your main browser window with your Admin account and **clear out any resources that you no longer need**.

 If you disabled any Azure AD security features to move through the lab quicker, **this is the time to re-enable them.**
-If you would like to keep resources deployed, ensure that you **stop the Dev Box instances via the Dev Box Portal** (in future instances will hibernate when unused, but this feature is not yet available).
+If you would like to keep resources deployed, ensure that you **stop the Dev Box instances via the Dev Box Portal**.

 **Thank you for completing the lab!**